ThePeculiarPotato/alarmfsck/README.md

 your system for the code to compile:
 - gtkmm-3.0
 - libcanberra-gtk3
+- libcrypto++
 - libtar
-- libcrypto++

 COMPILING AND RUNNING

-Edit your Makefile if necessary as per above and then run, from the base directory,
+From the base directory, run

 	make
 	sudo make auth

 The pre-hibernation executable (the one you want) is bin/aflaunch.
+Please ensure that your desktop environment does not present a lock screen/password prompt when waking up from hibernation.
+Or, if it does but nevertheless plays background audio, just leave it like that, as that is very much in the masochistic spirit of this application.

 ACKNOWLEDGMENTS